kamataryo/inherit-theme-mods/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Inherit Theme Mods enable to copy child theme property from that of parent.
+'Inherit Theme Mods' enable to copy child theme properties from those of parent.

 == Description ==

-This plugin, Inherit Theme Mods enable to copy child theme property from that of parent.
+This plugin, 'Inherit Theme Mods' enable to copy child theme property from that of parent.

 Do you still need parent theme's customizer properties when building your website with its child theme?
 Inherit Theme Mods solve it.